 Low Monthly Premium – Advantage plans typically offer much lower monthly premiums than you will find on a Medicare Supplement plan.

-Maximum Out Of Pocket Limit – Original Medicare Part A & B have no limit on the maximum you can spend out of pocket which is very dangerous financially.
+Maximum Out Of Pocket Limit – Original Medicare Part A & B have no limit on the maximum you can spend out of pocket.
 Thankfully, Medicare Advantage plans do have a yearly limit on what you can pay out of pocket for your hospital and medical coverage.
 These maximums average roughly $6,000, after which the plan will cover the rest.
 Note that the monthly premium and prescription drug co-pays do not count towards this maximum.

-Part D – Prescription Drug Plan included – Most will include a Part D plan at no extra cost.
+Part D – Prescription Drug Plan included – Most will include a Part D plan with no additional premium.